Shayneeking/Home-Lab/Ubuntu-25.04-Hardening-Guide.md

 **Explanation:**

-* `adduser sysadmin` — Creates the user and prompts for a password and basic user info.
+* `adduser sysadmin` — Creates the user and prompts for a password and user info.
-* `usermod -aG sudo sysadmin` — Grants the user admin rights.
+* `usermod -aG sudo sysadmin` — Adds the user to the `sudo` group.

 Then switch to the new user: